 Registering for you first semester in college can be challenging.
 Here are a few commonly asked questions that entering freshman have about summer freshmen registration.

-Keep in mind, during the afternoon registration advising session family members will be separated from their students.
+Keep in mind, during the afternoon advising and registration sessions family members will be separated from their students.
 Now is a good time to talk about the tips you gather from this tutorial.

 If you are new first-year student, we urge you not to take on too much your first semester.
 Most students find that college work requires more time and effort than high school courses.
 If you had good study habits in high school and understood how to manage your time effectively, you have a leg up on many first-year college students.
 If your skills in these areas are debatable, give yourself a semester or two to acclimate to this new, demanding environment.
 If your are worried you are not as well prepared as you should be, start with 14-16 credit hours your first semester.
 This will give you the freedom to drop or withdraw from a course if you find your schedule too rigorous and still complete the minimum 12 credits.
 Twelve credits are required to be considered a full-time student at the undergraduate level.
 A first year student may take up to 18 credits per semester but the maximum load wouldn't be recommended for most first semester students.
 It would be a good idea to keep your class load at average until you can gauge your readiness for the intensity of college level course work.